 The D-type connector has been used in many applications as a multi-way connector, but it is probably most widely known as the connector used for RS-232 serial links.
 In fact the D-type connector was used for the serial link on most computers for many years, and today variations of D-type connectors are still found on most computers.

 The D-type connector was originally termed a sub-miniature connector, and often today the connectors may be referred to as D sub-miniature connectors.
 Although these connectors were small when they were first introduced, the can no longer be thought of as true sub-miniature connectors.

-D-type connector mechanical outline
+D-type connector basics

 The pins in the more common connector types with two rows of pins (e.g. 9, 15, 25 and 37 way) are spaced approximately 0.108 inch (2.74 mm) apart with the rows spaced 0.112 inch (2.84 mm) apart.